openebs/website/docs/main/introduction-to-openebs/introduction-to-openebs.md

 Depending on the type of storage attached to your Kubernetes worker nodes and the requirements of your workloads, you can select from Local Storage or Replicated Storage.
 :::

-## Quickstart Guides
+## Quickstart Guide

 Installing OpenEBS in your cluster is as simple as running a few `kubectl` or `helm` commands.
-Refer to our [Quickstart guide](../quickstart-guide) for more information.
+Refer to our [Quickstart guide](../quickstart-guide/installation.md) for more information.

 ## Community Support via Slack